When most people think of calling it quits on a career, they immediately think of a move to Florida.

 But not not everyone wants to spend their golden years in Florida; some of us want to stay close to friends and family and within the great state of Oregon.

 Where exactly in Oregon is the best place to retire?
 Well, there’s only one place to go for the answer — data — which returns Dallas as the best place to hang up your cleats.

 To that end, we have tried to identify the places in Oregon that are safe, affordable, and have plenty of things to keep you busy well into retirement.

 What did we find after pouring through all the data?
 Let’s just say we hope folks in Dallas don’t mind us spreading the word.

-Here are our top ten places in the Beaver State to retire for 2018:
+Here are our top ten places in the Beaver State to retire for 2019:

-How We Determined The Best Places To Retire In the Beaver State
+How We Determined The Best Places To Retire In the Beaver State for 2019

+We then narrowed it down to places with at least 10,000 people that weren’t townships.
 This left us with 38 places from across the state.